 - Facilitating therapy programmes, including speech, language and communication groups

 - Promoting strategies to support all children with their speech and language development

 - Liaising with education and other health professionals

-Elaine also leads staff in EYFS to carry out the WellComm assessments and interventions in EYFS.
+Alix also leads staff in EYFS to carry out the WellComm assessments and interventions in EYFS.
 The aim is to promote and develop communication skills in all children.
-Elaine monitors and supports the intervention programmes once they are in place.
+Alix monitors and supports the intervention programmes once they are in place.

 Merseyside Autism and Speech Therapy (MAST) are an independent specialist therapy service.
 They work with the staff at Banks Road Primary School to provide a range of therapy services within the school setting, such as; assessments, advice, therapies and training.

 We also work closely with NHS Speech and Language Therapy based at Alder Hey.